Receivables Performance Management Phone Harassment?

 If the answer is yes, then you are receiving calls from a known RPM number.
 Many consumers have reported being repeatedly called by Receivables Performance Management, sometimes multiple times a day, often without their consent.
 Being on the receiving end of these persistent and intrusive calls can be stressful and overwhelming.
 In some cases, people have heard pre-recorded or robocall messages when answering, which can make the experience even more frustrating.
 When you are called by RPM, you may have to decide whether to answer, ignore, or take further action to protect your rights.

 You may be a victim of RPM phone harassment.
 The list above is not all the numbers that RPM uses.
-The calls can be from a different number and it still be Receivables Performance Management calling you.
+The calls can be from different phone numbers and it still be Receivables Performance Management calling you.
 Contact our office right away so we can start the process to stop RPM from calling you illegally.
 Above all, no one should live with harassment!

 Credit Report Implications of Receivables Performance Management